John Orrin Smith: Works

 The last two works were part-owned by Smith, with Meadows and Henry Vizetelly.

 Family

 In 1821 Smith married Jane Elizabeth, daughter of Joseph Barney.
 His widow survived him with four children.
-Harvey Edward Orrin Smith, the son practised wood-engraving, but then became a director of the firm of James Burn & Co., bookbinders.
+One of his daughters, Caroline Orrin Smith, married Matthew Somerville Morgan.
+His son, Harvey Edward Orrin Smith, also practised wood-engraving, but then became a director of the firm of James Burn & Co., bookbinders.